Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Proposed Task and Solutions

-The two losses are jointly trained, with parameters shared at the linear layer.
-At the test time, the start and end indexes will be predicted respectively.
-If both of them equal $0$, it means that there are no corresponding target terminology in the current sentence, if not, leading to the final extracted results of target terminology.
+Note that in the \textbf{inference} phase, the start and end indexes will be predicted respectively.
+If both of them equal $0$ or the start index is larger than the end index, it means that there are no corresponding target terminology in the current sentence.
+If not, leading to the final extracted results of target terminology.